bevanvar/Group44ENGG1340/README.md

 ### Instructions
 #### Reasonable Assumptions
--All data entered must be _case-sensitive_.
+-All data must be _case-sensitive_.

+-The user will not insert duplicate items (with manufacturers duplicate) as well.
+The search/update functions can be used instead.

 -The user has git installed on their system.